Portal Tabs

 </ul>

-When a tab is clicked, we don’t want to reload the entire page.
-Instead, JavaScript is used to load the tab content, render it on the page dynamically, and update the current URL.
-The JavaScript code provided here will work as long as your tab HTML is formatted correctly.
+When a user selects a tab, we don’t want that action to reload the entire page.
+Instead, we’ll use some JavaScript to load the tab content, render it on the page dynamically, and update the current URL.

-Note that this code also contains some HTML.
-The div element with the ID content_body is a placeholder element which will contain the tab content once the JavaScript runs.
-Make sure to copy all of the code in the box below.
+Note that this code also contains some HTML: the div element with the ID content_body is a placeholder element which will contain the tab content once the JavaScript runs.

 <div id="content_body">